 Pine Township has a lot to offer potential residents.
 Not only does the area strive to provide a healthy and fun lifestyle for its residents, it also takes pride in sustainability, appearance and building community.
-Our team of REALTORS® at Achieve Realty has created this Pine Township real estate guide to help you make the decision if buying a house in our community is the right choice for you.
+Our team of REALTORS® at Weichert Realtors(R) - Achieve has created this Pine Township real estate guide to help you make the decision if buying a house in our community is the right choice for you.

 Considered one of Pittsburgh’s up-and-coming neighborhoods, Pine Township is located about 25 minutes north of Pittsburgh.
 The township has excellent access to both I-76 and I-79, making it easy to get around the region.
 As part of Allegheny County, Pine Township is nestled near North Park, a stunning 3,075-acre park that features a nature center, recreation, and events.